A Worthy Church Model for Christian Growth Not Just Church Growth

 If you are a Baptist, deaconess might not even be in your vocabulary.
 We can debate the issue if there were deaconesses in the early church.
 Nevertheless, by whatever name you call your women leaders, all good churches have women leaders of the programs for women.
 This outstanding church is certainly no exception.
 Kristen Cañada leads the deaconesses.
 The deaconesses lead a variety of programs for women such as seminars, retreats, women's fellowship breakfasts, works of charity, wedding showers, etc.

-The church has deacons who are elected to office for a specific term and there is a limit of two terms.
+The church has two men deacons that are elected to office for a specific term and there is a limit of two terms.
 Therefore, it is not long before new leaders emerge with fresh ideas.
 The deacons have their own focuses in the ministry of the church.
 The deacons also lead the ministries to men.

 Like any incorporated church, there also is a board of trustees who are responsible for the financial affairs and assets of the church and grounds.
 This church has outstanding people of the community on the board who know how to manage the physical aspects of the church.

 I am not going to forget the church secretary!
 Everyone knows that the secretary in many churches really runs most of the daily affairs in the church.
-They also keep the pastors with their usual sanguine personalities on track.
+They also keep the pastors with their usual ADHD traits on track.
 Without a good secretary pastors tend to overlook, overbook, get off schedule and miss a lot of the fine detail.
 That is why a good church secretary in any good church model is paramount.
 The church secretary is not just a clerk; he or she is the pastor's assistant.
 In this church, their secretary is also one of the pillars of this church.
-Deaconess Merelene L. Santos has been the church secretary at this church for many years and has been the coordinator that is behind many of the ministries of the church.
-If you wish to know more about any ministry in the church you will probably first talk to Merelene.
+If you wish to know more about any ministry in the church you will probably first talk to the church secretary..

 First Baptist Church Nogales is a church model worthy to emulate